samlero/Cmac/README.md

 Save and Load are functions are typically used when the user wants to save a trained CMAC for later use.

+# Installation
+## Windows
+> TODO: HOW TO INSTALL ON WINDOWS

+## Linux
+> TODO: HOW TO INSTALL ON LINUX

+# Build
+A couple of build scripts were generated to ease building the installers.
+Scripts with *_win_* are used under the Windows environment and the others under Linux.

 # Usage
 The following example illustrates how the capabilities mentioned above could be used.